Home / Coffee Knowledge / What influence does tamping pressure have on the espresso?

 What influence does tamping pressure have on the espresso?

-What is tamping?
+What is Tamping?

-Pressing the ground material down allows for even water distribution.
-The brewing water should encounter the same resistance at all contact points on the ground material's surface.
-If the ground material is not sufficiently compacted in some places, or if there are air pockets below the contact point, there is a risk of channeling .
-This can be prevented by careful preparation of the ground material, vertical compaction, and even tamping.
+Pressing the ground coffee allows for even water distribution.
+The brewing water should encounter the same resistance from the surface of the ground coffee at all points of contact.
+If the ground coffee is insufficiently compacted in certain areas or if there are air pockets below the tamping point, there is a risk of channeling.
+This can be prevented by careful preparation of the ground coffee, vertical compaction, and even tamping.

 Three classic tampers with a 58mm diameter.

-VST syringe filter to filter solids from coffee solution and measure only the dissolved particles with the refractometer.
+VST Syringe Filter, to filter solids from coffee solution and measure only the dissolved particles with the refractometer.

-VST syringe
+VST Syringe

-etzmax and puqpress
+etzmax und puqpress

 Etzmax espresso grinder and Puqpress